 Students receive scholarships to continue education in senior lifestyle services

-“As a leading provider in senior living, we realize the importance of developing our next generation of leaders in the industry,” stated Ed Kenny, LCS Foundation president.
-“The mission of the Ed and Sue Kenny Scholarship is to help support senior living management as a mainstream, well-respected career choice.
-Sue and I are very grateful to LCS and other industry partners for establishing this fund.”
+“As a leading provider in senior living, we know it is crucial to develop and invest in the next generation of leaders in this profession,” said Ed Kenny, LCS Foundation president.
+“The mission of the Ed and Sue Kenny Scholarship is to help support senior living management as a mainstream, well-respected career choice.”

-The LCS Foundation Ed & Sue Kenny Scholarship was designed to promote the education and professional development of undergraduate and graduate students pursuing a degree in the field of senior lifestyle services.
-The scholarship program is open to qualifying students across the country and the next application process will begin summer 2020.
+The Ed & Sue Kenny Scholarship was designed to promote the education and professional development of undergraduate and graduate students pursuing a degree in the field of senior lifestyle services.
+The scholarship program is open to qualified students across the country.
+The LCS Foundation will begin accepting applications for 2022 scholarships in July 2022.

 About LCS Foundation™

 The LCS Foundation is a 501(c)(3) organization was created to develop future leaders of the senior housing and care profession, support Alzheimer’s care and research initiatives, and provide financial relief for personnel during crises.
 Established by leaders from the LCS Family of Companies, the LCS Foundation is governed by a volunteer board of directors who are connected to the field of senior living and have a deep passion for serving seniors.
 At LCS Foundation, Experience Is Everything®.
 Learn more on the LCS Foundation webpage.